Your ops team are driven to maximize performance with real-time alerting and remediation.

 In this guide, we'll cover everything you need to know to create a world-class tagging strategy:

-Although this guide is focused on tagging in AWS, the vast majority of it also applies to Azure tags.
-If you can, from the outset we'd recommend adopting a tagging strategy to suit your entire architecture.
+Although this guide is focused on tagging in AWS, the vast majority applies to GCP & Azure tags.
+Where possible, we'd recommend adopting a tagging strategy to suit your entire architecture.

 What are AWS Tags?